panva/node-oidc-provider/docs/README.md

 {
   ttl: {
     AccessToken(ctx, token, client) {
-      // return a Number (in seconds) for the given token (first argument), the associated client is
+      // return a Number (in seconds) for the given token (second argument), the associated client is
-      // passed as a second argument
+      // passed as a third argument
       // Tip: if the values are entirely client based memoize the results return resolveTTLfor(token, client);
     },